Braftovi (Encorafenib)

 Dosage Instructions

-For melanoma and NSCLC (with MEKTOVI): Take six 75 mg capsules once daily (450 mg total).
-For colorectal cancer (with cetuximab): Take four 75 mg capsules once daily (300 mg total).
-Swallow capsules whole with a full glass of water.
-Can be taken with or without food, but avoid grapefruit juice.
-Your dose may change during treatment based on how you respond or if you experience side effects.
+For melanoma and NSCLC, the recommended dose is six 75 mg capsules once daily (450 mg total).
+For colorectal cancer, the recommended dose is four 75 mg capsules once daily (300 mg total).
+Capsules should be swallowed whole with a full glass of water, and can be taken with or without food.
+Avoid grapefruit juice.

 What If You Miss a Dose?